 Many visitors choose to travel to the Kimberley Region between the months of June and August, as they find the local weather most comfortable during this time of the year.
 The summer period tends to be too hot for this part of the country.

-Sydney is one of Australia’s largest cities and it is best known for its harbourfront Opera House and the harbor bridge.
+Sydney is one of Australia’s largest cities and it is best known for its harbourfront Opera House and the Harbor Bridge.
 The city is also home to some of the finest and most famous beaches in the world.
 (Think Bondi beach and Manly beach) There are well over 100 beaches in the city, ranging in size from a few feet to several kilometers, located along the city’s Pacific Ocean coastline and its harbors, bays, and rivers.

-I lived in this vibrant city for 6 months when I first came to Australia.
 Melbourne is Sydney’s smaller cousin but has a completely different vibe.

 Melbourne is the coastal capital of the southeastern Australian state of Victoria.
 At the city’s center are the modern Federation Square development, the Yarra River and many art centers, cool cafes and unique graffiti.